When wrong is right

 Wrong Turn is short, punchy and to the point.
 No legacy and no pretence, it’s a rare ‘honest’ production that surfaced the same year as the suspiciously similar Texas Chainsaw remake.
 If I had to find fault, it’d be the excesses taken with the trio of inbreds; their malformations taken to the extreme that it becomes a bit of a joke, which was pushed to new levels of stupidity in the sequels.
 Nevertheless, it’s fictional – who cares?
 Suspend your disbelief and cynical “that would never happen” mindset and get into it.
 It rocks.

 Blurbs-of-interest: All three cannibals have been in slasher movies before – Julian Richings was the creepy caretaker of Urban Legend; Ted Clark was the gorky newscaster-frat in Happy Hell Night; and Garry Robbins was the loon in Humongous.
 Lindy Booth was in Cry_Wolf and American Psycho II; Jeremy Sisto was in May; Kevin Zegers was in The Hollow.
-Writer McElroy earlier scripted Halloween 4.
+Writer McElroy earlier scripted Halloween 4 and the Wrong Turn reboot in 2021.